Skip to main content

 |---export/

-Rather than providing the paths in the dlt.pipeline function, you can also set them in the in config.toml file:
+Rather than providing the paths in the dlt.pipeline function, you can also set them in the config.toml file:

 export_schema_path="schemas/export"